joeltok/react-native-tiles-component/README.md

 | tileColor | color code | Optional.
 But has to be different from backgroundColor or the tiles will not be visible. |

 Left to do:
-- Generalize code to include parts about padding
 - Test with actual react native app